Media Convergence Definition, Example Types & Elements

 Example of Lasswell’s Model of Communication

-For example, the BBC News channel has telecasted news regarding the negative impact of social media in spreading fake and misleading information.
+For example, the BBC News channel has broadcast news regarding the negative impact of social media in spreading fake and misleading information.
 It also shows how social media can affect people physically and mentally.
 Finally, they recommend some tips on how to stop spreading fake and disinformation via social media.
-Based on the set of questions outlined by Lasswell's communication model and the example, firstly, the answer to "Who" is the BBC News Channel news presenter.
-Secondly, it Says What indicates that people use social media to spread fake and misleading information.
-Thirdly, the answer to the "In which Channel" question means the BBC News Channel.
-Additionally, "To Whom" refers to the people watching this channel.
-Finally, With what effect does the awareness have?
+Based on the set of questions outlined by Lasswell’s communication model and the example, firstly, the answer to “Who” is the BBC News Channel news presenter.
+Secondly, it says what indicates that people use social media to spread fake and misleading information.
+Thirdly, the answer to the “In which Channel” question means the BBC News Channel.
+Additionally, “To Whom” refers to the people watching this channel.
+Finally, with what effect does the awareness have?

 3. Shannon and Weaver’s Model of Communication